 Nutrition and Supplements

 Although there aren't any supplements that specifically treat bulimia, some may be good for your general health and well-being.
-Also, people with bulimia may not get enough of some vitamins and minerals, which can affect their health.
+Also, people with bulimia may fall short on some vitamins and minerals, which can affect their health.
 A better diet or taking supplements can help.

 Follow these nutritional tips: